aichingm/rfc2epub/README.md

 ## Usage

- `rfc2epub [-flags [parameter]] <number of the rfc> <output book name>` *Checkout the EXAMPLES (with:* `rfc2epub -e`*)*
+ `rfc2epub [-flags [parameter]] <number of the rfc>` *Checkout the EXAMPLES (with:* `rfc2epub -e`*)*

 ## Flags

--e    show usage examples
+-e             Show usage examples
--h    print this message
+-h, --help     Print this message
+-o, --output   Set the output filename.
+The default is "RFC <number>.epub".
--f    replace the vendors font with M+ M1 (a very narrow monospaced font by the M+ FONTS PROJECT)
+-f             Replace the vendors font with M+ M1 (a very narrow monospaced font
+                by the M+ FONTS PROJECT)
--d    do not package the book to epub but create the file and directory structure with all its contents
+-d             Do not package the book to epub but create the file
--t    create a table of contents
+                and directory structure with all its contents -t, --toc      Create a table of contents
+-c, --cover    Create a cover

+-F, --weight   Set the font weight.
+Requires -f.
+                Allowed values:
--F    M+ M1 comes in thin, light, regular and medium (see example 2)
+                  thin, light, regular, medium
--L    set the letter-spacing (use positive or negative values - example 3)
--S    set the text which splits the text and the page number in the
+-L, --spacing  Set the letter-spacing (use positive or negative values - example 3) -S, --split    Set the text which splits the text and the page number in the
                 table of contents
+-s, --size     Set the output font size, in em (default 1)

+--preset       Use preset combination known to work well on certain readers.
+If you
+                want to override specific fields of this, specify --preset first, followed by any other options.
+                Allowed values:
+                  paperwhite

 ## Examples

-1. `rfc2epub 2549 2549.epub`
+1. `rfc2epub -o 2549.epub 2549`
    Creates an ebook of the rfc 2549 and names it 2549.epub

-2. `rfc2epub -fF light 2549 2549.epub`
+2. `rfc2epub -f --weight light -o 2549.epub 2549`
-  The `f` flag replaces the vendors font with the M+ 1M font.
+   Use the M+ 1M font in "light" weight.
-  The patameter for `F` will be set to light.

-3. `rfc2epub -fFL regular -1 2549 2549.epub`
+3. `rfc2epub --preset paperwhite 2549`
-  The `f` flag replaces the vendors font with the M+ 1M font.
-  The patameter for `F` will be set to regular.
-  The parameter for `L` will be set to -1 to narrow the letters.
-This is useful if 80 characters per line do not fit on your epub readers screen.
+   Creates an ebook of RFC 2549 using best settings for a Kindle Paperwhite and names it
+    RFC 2549.epub

 ## Install & Run